 You could also incorporate a gentle flow in your legs to help get the blood flowing.
 For example, you could begin in Warrior II, then simply straighten your front leg to relieve the tension that builds in the quadriceps.
 Bend and straighten your leg as you take deep long breaths, straightening on your inhale and bending on your exhale.
 Be sure to repeat on the other side.

 Similarly, a gentle Cat and Cow Flow can help you loosen up stiff back and core muscles.
 On your inhale, gently gaze up and let your navel fall toward your mat as you arch your back.
 As you exhale, bring your gaze back towards your thighs as you round your spine and pull your navel toward the ceiling.
 Repeat for as long as this flow feels good to you.
 You can even gently sway your hips and shoulders side to side to help further loosen tight muscles.

 If your hamstrings are tight, try a simple flow in a Forward Fold.
 On your inhale, take a deep bend in your knees.
 On your exhale, straighten your knees a bit, making the bend less deep.
 As you continue with this flow, you’ll be able to straighten your knees more and more.
 Just be careful that you don’t start to feel the stretch up towards your glutes—that’s an easy way to get a (very unfun) high hamstring strain.

 I hope this post has given you some great ideas for how to incorporate yoga into your muscle recovery routine.
-Feel free to leave any questions in the comments!
+Feel free to contact me on social with any questions you have!